anabolyc/foldercast-docker/README.md

 There are two docker images: ices (icesource) and icecast (which is SHOUTcast open-source alternative).
 Each ices instance will stream one folder (mounted to /media inside container) in random order to shared icecast service.
 Therefore normally you`d have one or more running ices servers connected to single icecast server that would expose public access to all streams via http.

-Using docker buildx to target amd64 and armv7 archs
+Using docker buildx to target amd64 and armv7 archs.
+Therefore runnable on RaspberryPi (Raspbian), OrangePi (Armbiano) or AMD64 (Ubuntu)

 ## How to build